hashicorp/consul/website/source/docs/commands/index.html.md

     kv             Interact with the key-value store
-    leave          Gracefully leaves the Consul cluster and shuts down lock           Execute a command holding a lock maint          Controls node or service maintenance mode members        Lists the members of a Consul cluster monitor        Stream logs from a Consul agent
+    leave          Gracefully leaves the Consul cluster and shuts down lock           Execute a command holding a lock login          Login to Consul using an Auth Method logout         Destroy a Consul Token created with Login maint          Controls node or service maintenance mode members        Lists the members of a Consul cluster monitor        Stream logs from a Consul agent